Plastic Recycling Australia ✅ – Options For Businesses To Recycle Plastic

-To know more about recycling, read our take on the topic of recycling tea bags here.
+To know more about recycling, read our take here on whether you can recycle tea bags.

-Redcycle is a Melbourne-based organisation that runs programmes with Coles and Woolworths where bags, boxes, plastic wrap, and many more can be recycled.
+REDcycle is a Melbourne-based organisation that runs programmes with Coles and Woolworths were bags, boxes, plastic wrap, and many more can be recycled.
 See our blog on how chemical waste recycling can transform plastic.

 Here is a short excerpt from their website:

 “Keep your empty bread bags, biscuit packets, frozen food bags, rice and pasta bags, confectionary packets, plastic shopping bags and old reusable bags out of landfill by bringing them into selected Coles and Woolworths supermarkets instead.”